cs4241-19a/fp/README.md

 Deploy your app, in the form of a webpage, to Glitch/Heroku/Digital Ocean or some other service.
 Folks on the same team do not need to post the same webpage, but must instead clearly state who is on the team in their proposal.
 (Staff will use the proposal to build the grading sheet.)

-## Final Presentation

-Presentations will occur during the final day of class.

-## FAQs

-- **Can I use XYZ framework?** You can use any web-based frameworks or tools available, but for your server programming you need to use node.js.